 The above is what can be expected from a bespoke suit purchased from Savile Row tailors, for instance.
 In the end, though, made-to-measure and bespoke are just words which can be employed by anyone to describe a wide gradation of meanings – and results.

 Exact distinctions between made-to-measure and bespoke will depend on the establishment and the quality of talent on offer.
 It is possible to attain an excellent fit at a significantly lower cost with a made-to-measure suit, but this entails you having a shape that is not too far removed from the standard patterns.
 How to begin to determine which is best for your personal situation and the range of options available to you?

 A basic and eminently pragmatic tip would be to inquire into exactly how many measurements will be taken for a made-to-measure suit.
 If the number is between 5 and 7, we would not be too optimistic about how meticulously the suit will fit you.

 Another essential consideration would be the number of fittings.
 Generally speaking, the more fittings done, the more closely the suit will conform to you, although if the tailor or company is not skilled, no amount of fittings will make up for it.
 For most bespoke suits, at least three fittings is standard, with some tailors preferring to work up to five – allowing them to make nuanced changes in their work.
 For made-to-measure, you should expect at least two fittings.
 More would mean you could assume more individualised attention paid.

 If your made-to-measure suit takes in the inner lining of the suit, the size of the lapel, the button stance, and the height of the gorge as well as the details above, consider it a bonus.
 So in general, a bespoke suit should ensure a superior finished article, however if you have a number of fittings, it is eminently possible to get a made-to-measure suit that fits superbly.

-Click here to view our full range of Fine Men's Accessories.
+Click here to view our full range of Men’s Tailored Jacket.